-Source AASB 1060.44 Note 18: Biological assets AASB 1060.20, 28, 31(e) 2022 2021 (\$) (\$) Biological assets measured at fair value less costs to sell: AASB 1060.204(a) Hanging fruit (unharvested crop) - - AASB 1060.204(a) Other [describe] - - Reconciliation AASB 1060.204(c) Reconciliation of the carrying amount of biological assets at the beginning and end of the year: AASB 1060.204(c) This reconciliation need not be presented for prior periods.
-AASB 1060.204(c) This reconciliation need not be presented for prior periods.
+Source AASB 1060.44 Note 18: Biological assets AASB 1060.20, 28, 31(e) 2023 2022 (\$) (\$) Biological assets measured at fair value less costs to sell: AASB 1060.204(a) Hanging fruit (unharvested crop) - - AASB 1060.204(a) Other [describe] - - Reconciliation AASB 1060.204(c) Reconciliation of the carrying amount of biological assets at the beginning and end of the year: AASB 1060.204(c) This reconciliation need not be presented for prior periods.
 AASB 1060.204(c) Other changes should be included in the reconciliation, where relevant to the entity.
-AASB 1060.31(e) Biological assets 2022 (\$) Carrying amount at the beginning of the year - Gain/loss arising from changes in fair value less costs to sell - Decrease resulting from harvest - Carrying amount at the end of the year - Biological assets measured at fair value AASB 1060.204(b) An entity shall disclose the methods and significant assumptions applied in determining the fair value of each category of agricultural produce at the point of harvest and each category of biological assets.
+AASB 1060.31(e) Biological assets 2023 (\$) Carrying amount at the beginning of the year - Gain/loss arising from changes in fair value less costs to sell - Decrease resulting from harvest - Carrying amount at the end of the year - Biological assets measured at fair value AASB 1060.204(b) An entity shall disclose the methods and significant assumptions applied in determining the fair value of each category of agricultural produce at the point of harvest and each category of biological assets.
 Biological assets measured at cost AASB 1060.205 An entity shall disclose the following with respect to its biological assets measured using the cost model: (a) a description of each class of its biological assets; (b) an explanation of why fair value cannot be measured reliably; (c) the depreciation method used; (d) the useful lives or the depreciation rates used; and (e) the gross carrying amount and the accumulated depreciation (aggregated with accumulated impairment losses) at the beginning and end of the period.
 Further subclassification of line items AASB 1060.44 An entity shall disclose, either in the statement of financial position or in the notes, further subclassifications of the line items presented, classified in a manner appropriate to the entity's operation.